tinyMLx/SciTinyML/schedule.md

   var end = new Date('10/18/2021 4:00:00 PM UTC');
   var localTime = start.toLocaleTimeString([], {timeStyle: 'short'}) + " to " + end.toLocaleTimeString([], {timeStyle: 'short'});
   var startString = "The workshop will run each day from 1:00 PM to 4:00 PM GMT which is " var endString = " in your local timezone (according to your computer system time).
-All times below are in GMT." document.getElementById('LOCAL_TIME').innerHTML = startString + localTime + endString;
+All times below are in GMT.
+Exact timing subject to change." document.getElementById('LOCAL_TIME').innerHTML = startString + localTime + endString;
 </script>